Create Workflows

 Restoring a previous version

 Every time you publish a Workflow, a new version is created and the previous version is saved.
-You can view all version information in the Version history tab on the right side of the Workflow designer.
+You can view all version information in the Version history tab on the left side of the Workflow builder.

 To restore a previous version: